MarioR81/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ ] Explain what a token is used for. token is used to give a unique key to pass back and forth to make sure the end user is authorized to enter a protected part of the page being rendered

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? axios with auth that sends back a header with key info that tells the browser if that user has corretly logged in

 - [ ] Describe how web servers work.
+Hardware part serves the software, so that the software can go online and provide information to end users via the URL which is directed using DNS servers worldwide

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+C Post
+R Get
+U Put
+D Delete

 ## Project Set Up